demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### azure-sentinel-get-incident-by-id
 ***
-Get a single incident from Azure Sentinel.
+Gets a single incident from Azure Sentinel.

 ##### Base Command